-History shows dogs as prominent companions to man in numerous cultures.
+History shows dogs, especially sled dogs, as prominent companions to man in numerous cultures.

 In addition to being loyal friends, they’ve been trained to aid man in hunting, herding, security, and in some cases, making traveling a bit easier.